sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 - All Cases by Support Agent
 - All Cases by Customer

-1. You should still be signed into LON-CL1 as the **Administrator**, and you should be logged into Microsoft 365 as Holly Dickson.
+1. You should still be signed into **VM-Deployment-ID** as the **Administrator**, and you should be logged into Microsoft 365 as Holly Dickson.
 In your browser, you should still have the tab open from the prior task that displays the **Service Desk Requests** list.
 If not, then navigate to this list now.
 1. You will begin by creating a view showing all active cases.
 On the **Service Desk Requests** page, select the **gear** (**Settings**) icon in the top right corner of the webpage.
 In the menu that appears, select **List settings.**

     ![](Images/image274.png)